rubiefawn/remedy/docs/content/talents.md

 :::note Stacking Talent
 This magical talent may be taken multiple times.
 The effects of each instance of this magical talent are applied independently.
 :::

+### Far Casting

+Once per short rest, when you cast a spell or trick that has a range of 5 feet or greater, you may double the range of the spell.
+Alternatively, when you cast a spell or trick that has a range of touch, you may make the range of the spell 30 feet.
+You may expend 1 mana to regain the use of this feature at any time.

 ### Holy Rites